City · Egypt · Middle East Africa

 Weather

-Aswan experiences a hot desert climate.
-January and February are the coldest months, with average lows around 10°C (50°F) and highs around 20°C (68°F).
-From March to May, temperatures begin to rise, with daytime highs reaching 30°C (86°F).
-June to August are the hottest months, with temperatures soaring above 40°C (104°F).
-September and October see a gradual decrease in temperature, making it more comfortable.
-November and December return to milder conditions, similar to the winter months.
-Rainfall is minimal throughout the year, and the humidity can be high during the summer.
+Aswan experiences a hot desert climate with minimal rainfall throughout the year.
+January and February are the coolest months, with average highs of around 20°C (68°F).
+From March to May, temperatures begin to rise significantly, with average highs reaching 30°C (86°F).
+The hottest months are June to August, with temperatures soaring above 40°C (104°F).
+September to November see a gradual decline in temperatures, with highs around 35°C (95°F).
+December brings a slight drop, making it a pleasant month to visit.
+Rainfall is extremely rare, with most precipitation occurring during the winter months, though it's minimal.

 Getting There